TLS10GS-IP Core Datasheet

 TLS10GS-IP supports maximum fragment length negotiation from clients.
 By default, the maximum fragment length is set to 16kB.
 If TLS10GS-IP receives a ClientHello message containing the max_fragment_length extension, the maximum fragment length will be set corresponding to the valid values of the field, which are 512B, 1kB, 2kB and 4kB.

 As shown in Figure 4, TLS10GS-IP will assert TLSCertRdEn to 1 and set TLSCertRdAddr[12:1] as the read address to read the certificate data (TLSCertRdData[15:0]).
-TLS10GS-IP will start reading at TLSCertRdAddr[12:1]=0 until the end of the data corresponding to the length indicated at the beginning of ASN.1 DER data.
+TLS10GS-IP will start reading at TLSCertRdAddr[12:1]=0 until the end of the data corresponding to PKCS#7 format.
 Users can use TLSCertRdAddr[12:1] and TLSCertRdEn as control signals for reading data from the buffer.

 In the same way, TLS10GS-IP will access the RSA key information corresponding to ASN.1 DER structure.
 TLSRSAkeyRdEn is asserted to 1 and TLSRSAKeyRdAddr[10:1] is set as the read address to read the RSA key information (TLSRSAkeyRdData[15:0]), as shown in Figure 5.